 Today’s post was sponsored by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SendSmiles #CollectiveBias

 You guys.
 I’m turning 30 this month.
 The big 3-0.
 I will no longer be able to say I’m in my 20’s.
-So what better way to celebrate than with funfetti cake, right?
-You can never go wrong with sprinkles in my book.
+So what better way to celebrate than with a gluten free funfetti cake, right?
+Who doesn’t love funfetti??!
+Funfetti cake recipes rock in my book!
+Bring on the sprinkles!

 In a way, I kinda hope things slow down a little bit in my 30’s.
 I’m ready for more relaxing.
 Or will that have to wait until I’m 40 since there’s no such thing as relaxing when you have two active young kids and a house to take care of and run?

 Less rush, more fun.
 That’ll be my new 30-year-old mantra.

 Adam turned 30 a few months ago and still hasn’t really come to terms with the fact that he’s THIRTY.
 He does 30-year-old “old people” things though like listen to soft rock.
 Soft rock.
 For real.
 Like, my dad listens to soft rock.
 Every time I turn on my car after Adam’s been using it, soft rock is on the radio.